 If you're not familiar with a USDA loan, it's a loan specifically for houses that are in more rural areas.
 Which is EXACTLY where we want to live.
 My husband and I have always wanted to live in the country.
 We wanted a minimum of 2 acres, ideally 10 acres, but we're okay with 2 acres.
 We want to have space for a veggie garden, parties, etc. We want to be able to “camp” outside or have the kids do so.

 Several months before you begin to look for a home, you should take steps to get “credit approved” for your loan.
 Start by making a list of all your existing loans and credit cards, with the company names, account numbers, and monthly payment amounts.
 This will help you to analyze the information shown on your credit report.
 Include all closed loans and credit cards if these records are available.

 Get a Financial Check-Up

 Make an appointment with a good mortgage lender, and request a full credit approval.
 As a part of the approval process, your credit report will be ordered.
+(You can also check out your credit report on Credit Sesame so that you have a heads up on what could show up when the mortgage lender pulls it.)
 It will include data from the three main credit reporting agencies – Equifax, Experian, and Trans Union.
 The report will show three credit scores – one from each agency.
 The interest rate and type of loan available to you are related to your credit score.

 The assistance of a mortgage professional to help you to understand your credit report and offer suggestions on how to improve your score is invaluable.
 For the average person, interpreting a credit report and dealing with errors is a daunting task.
 Credit reports are filled with frustrating jargon and codes.
 They are not written for the general public to read.
 Even more intimidating is the task of communicating with credit agencies to dispute or correct information.